Chalarangelo/30-seconds-of-interviews/questions/bind-methods-handlers-in-jsx-callbacks.md

-### How to bind methods or event handlers in JSX callbacks?
+### How do you ensure methods used in callback props have the correct `this` context?

 #### Answer

 * In JavaScript classes, the methods are not bound by default.
-The same thing applies for ReactJS event handlers defined as class methods.
-Normally we `bind` them in constructor as follows:
+This means that their `this` context can be changed (in the case of an event handler, to the element that is listening to the event) and will not refer to the component instance.
+To solve this, `Function.prototype.bind()` can be used to enforce the `this` context as the component instance.

 ```jsx
 constructor(props) {